Traversable wormholes in four dimensions: Conclusions and discussion

 Understanding these questions would give us more insight into the generation of spacetime connections from entanglement.
 More optimistically, it might lead to some futuristic experiment for checking that this connection indeed appears.

 It would also be interesting to see whether a similar construction can be done in a supersymmetric or BPS context.

 {\bf Acknowledgements }

-We thank A.~Almheiri, K.~Bulycheva, D.~Harlow, X.~Qi, D.~Marolf, N.~Seiberg, D.~Stanford, C.~Vafa, A.~Wall, E.~Witten and Z.~Yang for discussions.
+We thank A.~Almheiri, K.~Bulycheva, D.~Harlow, S.~Knapen, D.~Marolf, X.~Qi, N.~Seiberg, D.~Stanford, C.~Vafa, A.~Wall, E.~Witten and Z.~Yang for discussions.
 J.M. is supported in part by U.S. Department of Energy grant de-sc0009988 and the It from Qubit grant from the Simons foundation.
 F.P. is supported in part by the U.S. NSF under Grant No. PHY-1620059.